AzamatTash/AzamatTash/README.md

 * 🌍  I'm based in Orenburg
 * 🖥️  See my portfolio at [here](http://github.com/AzamatTash?tab=repositories)
 * ✉️  You can contact me at [azamat300698@gmail.com](mailto:azamat300698@gmail.com) / [@Azamat_3006](https://t.me/Azamat_3006)
-* 🧠  I'm learning the React Framework for the Web - Next JS

 ### Skills